 3. Relying on home-grown solutions

-While the digital era continues to thrive, there is no excuse for not taking advantage of the abundance of good, affordable technology that’s available to support successful Change Management.
+While the digital era continues to thrive, there is no excuse for not taking advantage of the abundance of good, affordable technology (such as Cherwell’s Change Management software) that’s available to support successful Change Management.
 While it can be tempting to use a home-grown solution, this approach generally makes it impossible to determine the overall status of the changes progressing through the change cycle, which, in turn, makes it virtually futile to evaluate the potential impact any given change or series of changes may have.

 4. Opting out of the change process